In this article, you will learn

 5.2.
 Import VDP Settings

-- Open the desired Article or Print Item that does not yet have VDP settings.
+- Open the desired Article or Print Item that does not yet contain VDP settings.

-- There, click the Import VDP Settings [34] button (Figure 15).
+- Click the button Import VDP Settings [34] (Figure 15).

-- Upload the desired VDP settings to the drop zone [36].
+- Upload the desired VDP settings into the Drop Zone [36].

-- Workflow then analyzes whether the VDP settings can even match the selected Print Item.
-If there are discrepancies, the corresponding warnings [37] are displayed in the dialog.
-Automatic layout adjustment isn't provided, so you will nevertheless have to take a close look at the result in this case.
+- The Workflow will then analyze whether the VDP settings are compatible with the selected Print Item.
+If discrepancies are found, the corresponding warnings [37] will be displayed in the dialog.
+Please note that automatic layout adjustments are not supported, so you must carefully review the result in such cases.

-- By clicking Import, the VDP settings are transferred to the Print Item, including the associated CSV file.
-If you do not want to accept the CSV file, activate the option Do not import CSV file [38] before clicking Import.
+- Click Import to apply the VDP settings to the Print Item, including the associated CSV file.
+If you do not want to import the CSV file, activate the option Do not import CSV file [38] before clicking Import.